PalladioSimulator/.github/profile/README.md

 - A component-based software development process.
 Palladio is aligned with this process and enables distributed modeling for component-based software development scenarios.
 - A software architecture simulator: Multiple performance, reliability, maintainability, and [cost prediction]( https://github.com/PalladioSimulator/.github/wiki/Cost-Prediction-with-Palladio) approaches are combined.
 The approaches, by means of analysis or simulation, calculate metrics (e.g. response time) from Palladio models (instance of the PCM).
-- [Tool support](https://github.com/PalladioSimulator/.github/wiki/Palladio-Tools), the Palladio-Bench implements all aspects of Palladio.
-The Palladio-Bench is extendable such that it can serve as implementation base for new scientific directions.
+- Tool support: the [Palladio-Bench](https://github.com/PalladioSimulator/.github/wiki/Palladio-Tools) implements all aspects of Palladio.
+It is extendable in such a way that it can serve as an implementation base for new scientific directions.

 More information on the scientific background of Palladio and developer information can be found in the [Palladio Developer Wiki](http://sdqweb.ipd.kit.edu/wiki/Palladio).

-The development of the Palladio [started back in 2003](https://www.palladio-simulator.com/about/history/) at the University of Oldenburg, and is nowadays developed at [Karlsruhe Institute of Technology (KIT)](http://www.kit.edu/english/), [FZI Research Center for Information Technology](http://www.fzi.de/en), and [Paderborn University](http://www.cs.uni-paderborn.de/).
+The development of the Palladio [started back in 2003]([https://www.palladio-simulator.com/about/history/](https://github.com/PalladioSimulator/.github/wiki/History)) at the University of Oldenburg, and is nowadays developed at [Karlsruhe Institute of Technology (KIT)](http://www.kit.edu/english/), [FZI Research Center for Information Technology](http://www.fzi.de/en), and [Paderborn University](http://www.uni-paderborn.de/).
 Further scientific cooperations and research partners contribute in terms of scientific exchange and tool development.

 Current research topics include for example